 (2.)
-To be more particular, modern theology has expressed the sense of the scriptural statements on this subject by the affirmation that the Redeemer assumed our impersonal nature.
-I will comment on the expression, and then turn from it with more satisfaction to a summary of those Scriptures which it professes to explain.
+To be more particular, modern theology has sometimes expressed the sense of the scriptural statements on this subject by the affirmation that the Redeemer assumed our impersonal nature.
+It is not a happy expression, and we turn from it with more satisfaction to a summary of those Scriptures which it professes to explain.

-No clear idea can be conceived of an impersonal intelligent nature.
+No clear idea can be conceived of an impersonal intelli-

+gent nature.
 But the phrase may perform good service if it only guards the truth that when our Lord became incarnate He took our nature, with all its personal capacities and powers, into such a union with Himself as forbade its personality to be for a single instant distinct.
-Nothing in His entire human development but became part of the Self of The dawning consciousness of the Infant the Divine Son. belonged to the God-man.
+Nothing in His entire human development but became part of the Self of the Divine Son.
+The dawning consciousness of the Infant belonged to the God-man.
 This Child never had the "knowledge to cry, My father, and my mother" (Isaiah viii.
-4), to human parents : His first incarnate word speaks of one Father, common to His Divine and human natures (Luke ii.
+4), to human parents: His first incarnate word speaks of one Father, common to His Divine and human natures (Luke ii.
 49), and from that moment to the end there is but one Divine "I" spoken through human lips.
-There is no communion indicated between the lower nature and the higher; only between the one Christ and His Father.
-The perfect human will remained; yet in such necessary though free harmony with His Divine will that the Scripture never distinguishes between the two.
-But when the absolute personality, that which gives unity of operation to an agent, is concerned, the simple truth is forced upon us that the Redcemer's human nature is without it.
+There is no communion indicated between the lower nature and the higher; only between the one Christ and His Father. perfect human will remained; yet in such necessary though free harmony with His Divine will that the Scripture never distinguishes between the two.
+But when the absolute personality, that which gives unity of operation to an agent, is concerned, the simple truth is forced upon us that the Redeemer's human nature does not inhere in a human person.
 He formed for Himself in the incarnation a new embodiment of our nature; and in such an unspeakable manner that He became man while He continued to be God.
 To every created eye that beheld Him He was very man; but angels and men learned to acknowledge, when taught of the Spirit, that He was God manifest in the flesh, and that there did not exist, and could not exist, a human person in Christ apart from the Personal Son.
-Thus understood, His manhood was and is impersonal.
+Thus understood, His manhood may be said to be impersonal.